 Each student will receive PELL Grant disbursements according to the following schedule: Students receive their first payment (one-half of their award) approximately 2-4 weeks after their starting date or when all necessary paperwork has been submitted to the financial aid office.
-The remaining one-half or subsequent payment will be disbursed only when the student has completed the required hours or required work in a payment period for which they have received payment.
-Due to open entry/open exit enrollment dates, the disbursement dates vary with each student.
+The remaining one-half or subsequent payment will be disbursed only when the student has completed the required hours and required work in a payment period for which they have received payment.
+Due to attendance, and some open entry/open exit programs, the disbursement dates vary with each student.